ChristanDaniel/test/README.md

 ## Contributing

 We welcome contributions!
-Please check our [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines on how to report issues, submit pull requests, and write commit messages following our standards.
+Please check our [contributing](./CONTRIBUTING.md) file for guidelines on how to report issues, submit pull requests.

 ## License